Ethnicity And Hair Loss Patterns

-Most of us will experience hair loss in our lives regardless of gender.
-It’s true that men are more likely to experience it than women, but the numbers may be closer than you think.
-More than 80% of men will experience hair thinning or loss during the course of their lives – a sizeable percentage of which before the age of 30 – but about 50% of women will also experience hair thinning or loss.
+Most of us will experience hair loss during our lives – regardless of gender.
+Men are indeed more likely to experience it than women, but the numbers may be closer than you think.
+More than 80% of men will experience hair thinning or loss during their lives – a sizeable percentage of these men experience hair loss before age 30.
+However, about 50% of women will also experience hair thinning or loss.

 Does Race & Ethnicity Contribute To Hair Loss?

-There are studies that show there is some correlation between race and hair loss.
-Some races have higher or lower averages for when one might experience hair loss – mid 30’s on the lower end to mid 40’s on the higher end.
+Some studies show there is some correlation between race and hair loss.
+For example, some ethnicities have higher or lower averages for when one might experience hair loss – the mid-30s on the lower end to the mid-40s on the higher end.

-Other factors include the size and number of hair follicles with some ethnic groups being predisposed to having fewer, larger hair follicles as opposed to more that are smaller.
+Some ethnic groups are predisposed to having fewer, larger hair follicles.
 Smaller hair follicles produce thinner, more fragile hair that is more prone to damage.
 That doesn’t necessarily translate directly to hair loss, however.

 Cultural habits can have an impact on hair as well.
-These could include wearing tightly pulled hair predisposing people to traction alopecia or diet which also impacts hair growth or loss.
-These factors could affect how certain cultures and races are viewed when studying how hair loss impacts them, but it is not indicative of unavoidable hair loss due to genetic predispositions.
+These could include wearing tightly pulled hair predisposing people to traction alopecia, or diet, which also impacts hair growth or loss.
+These factors could affect how certain cultures and races are viewed when studying how hair loss impacts them.
+Still, it is not indicative of unavoidable hair loss due to genetic predispositions.

 What Race Loses More Hair?

-When it comes to the race that tends to lose the most hair, that goes to Caucasians.
-Additionally, West Asian (specifically Indian) people are likely to experience similar hair loss levels to Caucasians.
+Caucasians tend to lose the most hair.
+Additionally, West Asian (specifically Indian) people are likely to experience similar hair loss levels to Caucasians – followed by Afro-Caribbean people.

-Afro-Caribbean people are the most likely to average higher levels of hair loss next.
-The least likely to experience hair loss are some segments of the Native American population.
-The Hispanic community is difficult to determine as to average hair loss compared with other ethnicities as many in Central and South America have mixed backgrounds between Caucasian, Black, and Native American heritages.
+The hair loss statistics of the Hispanic community are difficult to determine, as many in Central and South America have mixed backgrounds between Caucasian, Black, and Native American heritages.

 What Ethnic Groups Have the Least Hair Loss?